-The Brandon Township community Park is open for use 8:30 a.m. - 6:00 p.m. daily.
+During the winter months, Brandon Township community Park is open for use 8:30 a.m. - 6:00 p.m. daily.

-During the winter months, gates at the park open daily at 8:30 a.m. and close at 6:00 p.m.
-The sledding hill's motorized lift station operates on non-holiday Saturdays and Sundays from 10 a.m. to 4:00 p.m. weather permitting and is free to use.
-However, groups may reserve the sledding hill at the rate of $45 the first hour and $30 per additional hour.
+The sledding hill at the park is available for use during park hours.
+The sledding hill's motorized lift station operates on non-holiday Saturdays and Sundays from 10:00 a.m. to 4:00 p.m. weather permitting and is free to use.
+However on week days, groups may rent the sledding hill lift station at the rate of $45 the first hour and $30 per additional hour.
 For rental information, please call the Brandon Township Parks & Recreation office at 248-627-4640.
 Electricity is available in both pavilions.
 Also enjoy Cross-Country Skiing and Hiking during regular park hours.

 Brandon Township's grant proposal for the Michigan DNR 2008 Land & Water Conservation Fund earned the highest marks of all remissions statewide.
 Written by the Parks and Recreation Director, the proposal was awarded $75,000 in match funding for park development.
 These funds facilitated the purchase and installation of an ADA-compliant boundless playground, a motorized lift station for the sledding hill, and a connecting path.

 As Brandon Township grows, so grows the demand for quality recreation.
-In addition to organizing community recreational opportunities, Brandon Township Parks & Recreation is dedicated to the ongoing development of Brandon Township Community Park.
-Township Board of Trustees negotiated the sale of township property on Seymour Lake Road while concurrently negotiating the acquisition of a 47-acre parcel of farmland from the Vantine family.
+In addition to organizing community recreational opportunities, Brandon Township Parks & Recreation is dedicated to the ongoing development of the Brandon Township Community Park.The Brandon Township Board of Trustees negotiated the sale of township property on Seymour Lake Road while concurrently negotiating the acquisition of a 47-acre parcel of farmland from the Vantine family.
 Brandon Township was finally able to begin development of the township's first public recreational park.

 Funding Park Development